Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 Shredded daikon radish (long white radishes) are great in Miso Soups and help dissolve phlegm.
 Add shredded carrot for color.

-Don had pre-soaked and cooked this amazing pot of Brown Rice, Sweet Brown Rice & Peanuts from 101 Vegetarian Delights, shown below.
-REALLY GOOD!
+Don had pre-soaked and cooked this amazing pot of Peanut Brown Rice, a recipe from 101 Vegetarian Delights, shown below.
+It's SOOO good!

-I also had prepped some quick Pressed Napa Cabbage the day before, which was ready to eat.
+I had prepped some quick Pressed Napa Cabbage the day before, which was ready to eat.
 Plus, we had a package of Trader Joe's pre-baked Tofu.
-All the elements were in place for a simple vegan macrobiotic meal.
+All the elements were in place for a simple vegan macrobiotic lunch.
 Yay!

-I grabbed a small bowl, added some freshly pressure cooked Brown Rice, Sweet Rice & Peanut blend, added 1 square (100g) of the Trader Joe's pre-baked Tofu, some Pressed Napa Cabbage, and garnished it with ground black sesame seeds, and scallions.
+I grabbed a small bowl, added some freshly pressure cooked Peanut Brown Rice, 1 square (100g) of the Trader Joe's pre-baked Tofu, chopped, a couple big spoonfuls of Pressed Napa Cabbage, and garnished it with ground black sesame seeds, and scallions.

 Rice & Peanuts This recipe came from 101 Vegetarian Delights, by Lily Chuang and Cathy McNease